SharqyCode/MEARN-Grad/project-structure.md

 - Global routing configuration for the application.

+#### src/store/

+- Centralized state management, likely using a library like Redux or Zustand.

+#### src/utils/

+- Global utility functions and helpers.
+- **dateUtils.js**: Date manipulation and formatting utilities.
+- **validationSchema.js**: Validation schemas, possibly using libraries like Yup or Joi.

 ## Architecture Notes

-- The app uses a **feature-based architecture**, organizing code by features (Admin, Auth) rather than by type (components, services).
+- The app uses a **feature-based architecture**, organizing code by features (Admin, Auth, Doctor, Patient, Receptionist) rather than by type (components, services).
 - Each feature has its own Api, Components, Context, Hooks, Layout, Pages, Routes, and Utils folders for complete encapsulation.
 - API code is centralized in src/Api/ for shared services, with feature-specific API code in each feature's Api folder.
+- Shared components are in src/Components/ for reusability across features.
+- Global utilities are in src/utils/, and state management in src/store/.
-- The structure promotes scalability and maintainability by keeping related code together.
+- The structure supports multiple user roles with dedicated feature folders, promoting scalability and maintainability.
 - Built with Vite for fast development and optimized production builds.
 - Uses React for the UI framework, with JSX for component definitions.